jmc-88/tint3/doc/tint3rc.5.md

 # CONFIGURATION ENTRIES

-A tint3 configuration file consists of a series of key/value pairs, one pair on each line.
+A tint3 configuration file consists of a series of directives and key/value pairs, one pair on each line.
 Keys can contain alphanumeric characters and underscores ("**\_**"), but cannot start with an underscore.
 Values can contain any character and are terminated by a newline.
 Keys and values are separated by a single equals sign ("**=**"), optionally surrounded by whitespace.

 As the configuration file is unstructured, some entries take the special meaning of a section marker.
 These are explicitly noted below.

+## DIRECTIVES

+@import *path*

+:   Imports the contents of another tint3 configuration file into the one
+    currently being evaluated.

+    If the file cannot be loaded, an error will be logged and the entry will be skipped.

+    The given path name can be *relative* (to the logical path of the config file currently being evaluated), *absolute*, and it supports shell-like *expansion*.

 ## GENERAL